 Organization Development is an effort (1) planned, (2) organization-wide, and (3) managed from the top, to (4) increase organization effectiveness and health through (5) planned interventions in the organizations “processes,” using behavioral-science knowledge.

 There are a few things we need to remember in order to make OD truly real and impactful:

 OD is an evolving process and it is critical for us to remember that it is not a static checklist of things that need to be done.
 The effort to increase organizational effectiveness and health is a continuous exercise.
 The frameworks and processes of OD theory are often only methods to provide structure and rigor to ongoing initiatives.
 The process below is a good example of the dynamic process of events that may happen in a program roll out.

 source: Western Washington University

-- E) Defining Expectations: Success of any OD initiative is directly linked to the ability to identify and define clear desired outcomes and ensure that the expectations of the leadership are met.
-Clear desired outcomes need to be determined before the commencement of any program, especially if there are long term
+The success of any OD initiative is directly linked to the ability to identify and define clear desired outcomes and ensure that the expectations of the leadership are met.
+Clear desired outcomes need to be determined before the commencement of any program, especially if there are long-term

-- F) Feedback and Measuring Success: In order to ensure impact of the initiative and any associated learning solutions, OD practitioners can deploy ROE (Return of Expectations) methodologies to ensure that results can be measured.
+In order to ensure the impact of the initiative and any associated learning solutions, OD practitioners can deploy ROE (Return on Expectations) methodologies to ensure that results can be measured.
 To do this successfully, practitioners need to have strong data measurement and analysis skills – a competency often overlooked in HR and OD departments.

 Organizational development is an extremely complex humanistic process.
 It has the potential to add business value to the organization and increase its effectiveness on an ongoing basis.
 This potential value is in our hands as OD practitioners, and we are only able to maximize our relevance and value proposition if we do this right.
 OD is NOT training.
 Training and development is an outcome of an OD intervention.